application-dev-tsb/notes-tools/Kubernetes/Service.md

 - ExternalName - Exposes the Service using an arbitrary name (specified by externalName in the spec) by returning a CNAME record with the name.
 No proxy is used.
 This type requires v1.7 or higher of kube-dns

 #### Nodeport
+Lets expose one of our app as a service
 - expose the sample deployment
 ```
 kubectl expose deployment/kubernetes-bootcamp --type="NodePort" --port 8080